Calder Park Raceway

 Calder Park Raceway is a motor racing circuit in Melbourne, Victoria, Australia.
 The complex includes a dragstrip, a road circuit with several possible configurations, and the "Thunderdome", a high-speed banked oval equipped to race either clockwise (for right-hand-drive cars) or anti-clockwise (for left-hand-drive cars such as NASCAR).

+As of 2025, the dragstrip and the road circuit remain in use for grassroots-level motorsport events, but the banked oval has not been used since 1999.

 History

 Calder Park Raceway was founded in the farming community of Diggers Rest and began as a dirt track carved into a paddock by a group of motoring enthusiasts who wanted somewhere to race their FJ Holdens.
 One of those men was Patrick Hawthorn, who at the time owned a petrol station in Clayton, when one of his clients suggested a place to race, on his property.

 The inaugural meeting on a bitumen track was run by the Australian Motor Sports Club and took place on 14 January 1962.
 The track design was very similar to the existing Club Circuit, which is still in use today.
 Competitors at this meeting included former Calder Park owner Bob Jane (Autoland Jaguar 3.8 #84), Norm Beechey (Holden #40), John Wood (Holden #83) and Peter Manton (Mini Cooper).

 In the early 1970s, champion racer and Melbourne tyre retailer Bob Jane purchased the track.
 The circuit not only hosted road racing but also drag racing while the infield formed part of the Rallycross track.
 The 1.609 km circuit was increased in length in 1986 to 2.280 km, though the short circuit still remains.
 As part of the changes to the circuit, the main straight was lengthened from 700 m to just under 1000 m in length while the final turn (which was known for a long time as Gloweave Corner) was also moved forward approximately 75 m so that the road course and the start of the drag racing strip were separate (this was due to long time complaints from drivers and bike riders that the start of the main straight was notoriously slippery, especially in the wet, due to it also being the start of the drag strip).
 Lengthening the straight also gave the drag strip a longer runoff and slow down area.
 Jane also had the 1.801 km high banked NASCAR style Thunderdome built on the east side of the road circuit which opened in August 1987.

 In 1982 the circuit was renamed to the Melbourne International Raceway, while for the round of the 1985 Australian Touring Car Championship, series broadcaster Channel 7 referred to Calder as the Keilor International Raceway.